 On the Roof

-Soon enough we climbed the last few steps and found ourselves outside on the roof.
+Soon enough we climbed the last few steps and found ourselves outside on the roof, above Secret Garden.
 Towering above the surrounding buildings, we stepped onto some wooden steps to one side so we got an even better view.
 In the distance we could see the snow covered mountains, they looked majestic against the blue sky.
 Our guide explained to us that none of the houses in the Medina are allowed to be higher than three stories.
 This privilege belongs only to the mosque towers (the Koutoubia tower was the tallest), which we could see popping up between the many rooftops and satellite dishes.
 We looked out on a sea of concrete and tiled roofs, interrupted only by a few palm trees.
 Outside the walls of the Medina, in the new town, the buildings are permitted to be seven stories high.
 The guide offered to take some souvenir shots of our little groups and then we returned via the stairs to the ground floor.

-Back out into the Souks
+Back Into the Souks

 We walked along the green tiled path, through the exotic garden and left this peaceful retreat behind us in exchange of the craziness of the souk.